mehedi-soft-dev/dot-net-tips/README.md

 ### Pattern Matching Using Regex
 <p>Regular expressions, often called regex, provide a powerful and flexible way to match, search, and manipulate text using patterns.
 In C#, the System.Text.RegularExpressions namespace provides robust support for regular expressions.</p>

+### Generics
+<p>Generics in C# provide a powerful mechanism for creating reusable code that can work with different types while maintaining type safety at compile-time.
+They allow developers to define classes, interfaces, methods, and structures that can operate on various data types without sacrificing type checking.</p>